-(1) Ben, a Federal Way purchaser, buys a car from a dealer in Fife.
+Facts: Ben, a Federal Way purchaser, buys a car from a dealer in Fife.
 The customer has the option of picking up the car on the lot in Fife or having it delivered to his residential address in Federal Way.
 Ben asks to have the car delivered to the Federal Way location.

-The dealer must source the sale of the car to the dealer's location in Fife from which the car was delivered.
+Conclusion: The seller must source the sale to Fife, the dealer's location from which the car was delivered.